ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 ## Advantages and disadvantages
 ### Advantages
 1. It is more explicit than throwing an Exception.
-    - Why?
-Because it is part of the returned value (the method "signature-ish").
+    - *Why?* Because the operation result type is explicitly specified as the returned value of the method, which makes it pretty obvious compared to knowing what Exception could be thrown by the operation.
 1. It is faster.
-    - Why? because returning an object is faster than throwing an Exception.
+    - *Why?* because returning an object is faster than throwing an Exception.

 ### Disadvantages
 1. It is more complex to use than exceptions.
-    - Why?
-Because it must be "manually propagated up the call stack" (AKA returned by the callee and handled by the caller).
+    - *Why?* Because it must be "manually propagated up the call stack" (AKA returned by the callee and handled by the caller).
 1. There is at least one more class to create: the "operation result" class.
-    > I am not sure this is really a disadvantage, but that's pretty much the only few drawbacks that I was able to think of...
+    > I am not sure this is really a disadvantage, but that's pretty much the only few drawbacks I was able to think of...
+	> Feel free to leave a comment if you have ideas about advantages or disadvantages.

 ## Implementation: the Ninja Wars API
 I will continue to follow my 2017 mood: the ninjas!
 For this article, I will create a microservice (or tiny API if you prefer) using ASP.NET Core 2.
-The first endpoint will allow consumers to read the list of relationships of a specicific ninja clan.
+The first endpoint will allow consumers to read the list of relationships of a specific ninja clan.

-> I will not go too far into enginerring since I want the focus to stay on the "operation result" pattern.
+> I will not go too far into engineering since I want the focus to stay on the "operation result" pattern.

 The relationship status of a clan is represented by the `WarStatus` class and will be as simple as: